habom2310/Heart-rate-measurement-using-camera/README.md

 - In case of plotting graphs, run "graph_plot.py"

 # Results
-- TODO: compare with HR data from a PPG device
+- Data from a specialized device, Compact 5 medical Econet, is used for the ground truth.
+In certain circumstances, the Heart rate values measured using the application and the device are the same

 # Reference
 - Real Time Heart Rate Monitoring From Facial RGB Color Video Using Webcam by H. Rahman, M.U.
 Ahmed, S. Begum, P. Funk